 In addition, the GeoTracker and EnviroStor website databases were reviewed for potential environmental sites that may impact groundwater and specifically municipal water supply wells.
 Within the Mission Creek Subbasin, the only open regulatory site identified with environmental impacts to groundwater was the former Edom Hill Class III landfill (GeoTracker Global ID L10009373801), located in the Indio Hills within the Mission Creek Subbasin (see Figure 8-4).
 The Indio Hills consist of consolidated sediments that are not directly connected to the alluvial aquifer in the main Mission Creek Subbasin.
-Groundwater sampling at this site for volatile organic compounds (VOCs) and nitrate, by the Riverside County Department of Waste Resources (RCDWR) in 2021 indicated that none of these parameters exceeded primary MCLs (RCDWR, 2022).
+Groundwater sampling at this site for volatile organic compounds (VOCs) and nitrate, by the Riverside County Department of Waste Resources (RCDWR) in 2022 indicated that none of these parameters exceeded primary MCLs (RCDWR, 2023).
+The semi volatile organic compound bis (2-ethylhexyl) phthalate was detected at a concentration above its MCL in groundwater in one monitoring well.
 Fluoride, total chromium, and total lead exceeded their respective primary MCLs but at concentrations similar to historical results.
+In addition to being located outside the main alluvial aquifer of the Mission Creek